-Water stable isotope ratios (e.g., 18O/16O expressed as 18O values) are widely used to study the hydrologic cycle.
+Stable isotope ratios of water (e.g., 18O/16O expressed as 18O values) are widely used to study the hydrologic cycle.
 The oxygen and hydrogen isotopic composition of lakes, streams, frozen ground, and meteoric water contains information about many variables of importance to precipitation and evaporation fluxes in Alaska, such as temperature and aridity (Anderson et al., 2013; MacDonald et al., 2017).
 Paleorecords of environmental water 18O values, trends, and shifts in Alaska and the Yukon territory include measurements from alpine glacier ice cores, permafrost ice-wedges, fossil tree-rings and peat (e.g., Fisher et al., 2008; Gaglioti et al., 2017; Meyer et al., 2010; Jones et al. 2014).
-A far greater number of 18O records, particulary for the Holocene, are from dated lake sediments derived from the analyses of various sedimentary materials including carbonate, biogenic silica, cellulose and chironomid headcapsule chitin (Anderson et al., 2001; Anderson et al., 2005; Bailey et al., 2018; Hu and Shemesh, 2003; Clegg and Hu, 2010; Schiff et al., 2009; Wooller et al., 2012a; Wooller et al., 2012b).
+A far greater number of 18O records, particulary for the Holocene, are from dated lake sediments and derived from analyses of various sedimentary materials including carbonate, biogenic silica, cellulose and chironomid headcapsule chitin (Anderson et al., 2001; Anderson et al., 2005; Bailey et al., 2018; Hu and Shemesh, 2003; Clegg and Hu, 2010; Schiff et al., 2009; Wooller et al., 2012a; Wooller et al., 2012b).
 In general, sediment proxies for lake water 18O reflect 1) a lake’s source water 18O and 2) water loss by evaporation after, 3) accounting for biological or thermal fractionation effects (Leng et al., 2004; Horton et al., 2016).
-A lake’s source water 18O, reflects a balance between the 18O values of precipitation directly to the lake and via streams and groundwater (related to precipitation amount, vapor source and trajectory and the temperature of condensation) and the isotopic effects of evaporation, which may range from minor to dominant depending on lake water residence times (Anderson et al., 2016).
-Under rare circumstances, when a lake system has permanently rapid throughflow that precludes evaporative effects, lake water isotope values may directly reflect meteoric values.
-Interpretations of lake water 18O proxy records must account for each individual lake’s hydrology and environmental controls.
+A lake’s source water 18O reflects a balance between the 18O values of precipitation directly to the lake and via streams and groundwater (which are related to precipitation amount, vapor source and trajectory and the temperature of condensation) and the isotopic effects of evaporation, which may range from minor to dominant, depending on residence times of lake water (Anderson et al., 2016).
+Under rare circumstances, when a lake system has permanent, rapid throughflow that precludes evaporative effects, isotope values of lake water may directly reflect meteoric values.
+Clearly, interpretations of lake water 18O proxy records must account for each individual lake’s hydrology and environmental controls.

 Records of environmental water 18O values of Pleistocene age within the sub-continent of Beringia are exceptional (e.g., Chapligin et al., 2012; Weitterich et al., 2021).
-Currently across eastern Beringia they exist exclusively from ground ice and coverage remains sparse (e.g., Meyer et al., 2000; Murton et al., 2017; Lachniet et al., 2012).
-Deglacial 18O records (~18 to 10.7k cal a BP) from ice wedge and fossil wood cellulose in northern Alaska exhibit general consistency and indicate significant declines in 18O during the Younger-Dryas (YD: Meyer et al., 2010; Gagliotti et al., 2017), attributed to interactions between shifts in atmospheric temperature, Bering Sea Ice extent, and North Pacific source vapor temperatures (Epstein, 1995).
+Currently, for eastern Beringia they are derived exclusively from ground ice sources, and coverage remains sparse (e.g., Meyer et al., 2000; Murton et al., 2017; Lachniet et al., 2012).
+Deglacial 18O records (~18 to 10.7k cal a BP) from cellulose extracted from ice wedges and fossil wood in northern Alaska are generally consistent in indicating significant declines in 18O during the Younger Dryas chronozone (YD: Meyer et al., 2010; Gagliotti et al., 2017).
+These are attributed to interactions involving shifts in atmospheric temperature, ice extent in the Bering Sea, and temperatures of source vapor in the North Pacific (Epstein, 1995).
 In south-central Alaska, declines during the YD are also registered by lake carbonate 18O values (Yu et al. 2008).
-Attributing deglacial paleoclimatic drivers of environmental water isotopes in Beringia is particularly complex due to rearrangements in large scale atmospheric and oceanic circulation by ice-sheet decay, gradual changes in solar forcing, and encroaching shorelines with sea level rise that ultimately led to the submergence of the Bering Land Bridge by ~11k cal a BP (BLB; Jakobsson et al., 2017; Bartlein et al., 2015).
+The attribution of deglacial paleoclimatic drivers of environmental water isotopes in Beringia is particularly complex due to rearrangements in large-scale atmospheric and oceanic circulation by ice-sheet decay, gradual changes in solar forcing, and encroaching shorelines with sea-level rise that ultimately led to the submergence of the Bering Land Bridge by ~11k cal a BP (BLB; Jakobsson et al., 2017; Bartlein et al., 2015).